Digital inputs and outputs

 3240h:05h (Raw Value): This object contains the unmodified input value.

-3240h:06h (Input Range Select): This can be used to switch inputs – that are equipped with this function – from the switching threshold of 5 V (value "0") to the switching threshold of 24 V (bit is "1").
+3240h:06h (Input Range Select): This can be used to switch inputs – that are equipped with this function – from the switching threshold of 5 V (bit is "0") to the switching threshold of 24 V (bit is "1").
 Bit 0 corresponds to input 1 here, bit 1 to input 2, etc.

 60FDh (Digital Inputs): This object contains a summary of the inputs and the special functions.

 Computation of the input signal using the example of input 1:

 The value at bit 0 of object 60FDh is interpreted by the firmware as negative limit switch; the result of the complete computation is stored in bit 16.

 To perform the assignment of the inputs more flexibly, there is a mode called Input Routing Mode.
 This assigns a signal of a source to a bit in object 60FDh.

 This mode is activated by setting object 3240h:08h (Routing Enable) to 1.

 Object 3242h determines which signal source is routed to which bit of 60FDh.
 Subindex 01h of 3242h determines bit 0, subindex 02h determines bit 1, and so forth.
 You can find the signal sources and their numbers in the following lists.

 |00||00||Signal is always 0|